boazbk/crypto/lec_10_public_key_intro.md

 We only found out  much later that in the late 1960's, a few years before Merkle, James Ellis of the British Intelligence agency GCHQ was [having similar thoughts](http://cryptome.org/jya/ellisdoc.htm).
 His curiosity was spurred by an old World-War II manuscript from Bell labs that suggested the following way that two people could communicate securely over a phone line.
 Alice would inject noise to the line, Bob would relay his messages, and then Alice would subtract the noise to get the signal.
 The idea is that an adversary over the line sees only the sum of Alice's and Bob's signals, and doesn't know what came from what.
 This got James Ellis thinking whether it would be possible to achieve something like that digitally.
 As he later recollected, in  1970 he realized that in principle this should be possible, since he could think of an hypothetical black box $B$ that on input a "handle" $\alpha$ and plaintext  $p$ would give a "ciphertext" $c$ and that there would be a secret key $\beta$ corresponding to $\alpha$, such that feeding $\beta$ and $c$ to the box would recover $p$.
 However, Ellis had no idea how to actually instantiate this box.
 He and others kept giving this question as a puzzle to bright new recruits until one of them, Clifford Cocks, came up in 1973 with a candidate solution loosely based on the factoring problem; in 1974 another GCHQ recruit, Malcolm Williamson,  came up with a solution using modular exponentiation.

 But among all those thinking of public key cryptography, probably the people who saw the furthest were two researchers at Stanford, Whit Diffie and Martin Hellman.
 They realized that with the advent of electronic communication, cryptography would find new applications beyond the military domain of spies and submarines.
 And they understood that in this new world of many users and point to point communication, cryptography will need to scale up.
 They envisioned an object which we now call "trapdoor permutation" though they called "one way trapdoor function" or sometimes simply "public key encryption".
-This is a collection of permutations $\{ p_k \}$ where $p_k$ is a permutation over (say) $\zo^{|k|}$, and the map $(x,k)\mapsto p_k(x)$ is efficiently computable _but_ the reverse map $(k,y) \mapsto p_k^{-1}(y)$ computationally hard.
+This is a collection of permutations $\{ p_k \}$ where $p_k$ is a permutation over (say) $\{0,1\}^{|k|}$, and the map $(x,k)\mapsto p_k(x)$ is efficiently computable _but_ the reverse map $(k,y) \mapsto p_k^{-1}(y)$ computationally hard.
 Yet, there is also some secret key $s(k)$ (i.e., the "trapdoor") such that using $s(k)$ it is possible to efficiently compute $p^{-1}_k$.
 Their idea was that using such a trapdoor permutation, Alice who knows $s(k)$ would be able to publish $k$ on some public file such that every one who wants to send her a message $x$ could do so by computing $p_k(x)$.
 (While today we know, due to the work of Goldwasser and Micali, that such a deterministic encryption is not a good idea, at the time Diffie and Hellman had amazing intuitions but didn't really have proper definitions of security.)
 But they didn't stop there.
 They realized that protecting the _integrity_ of communication is no less important than protecting its _secrecy_.
 Thus they imagined that Alice could "run encryption in reverse" in order to certify or _sign_ messages.
 That is, given some message $m$, Alice would send the value $x=p_k^{-1}(h(m))$ (for a hash function $h$) as a way to certify that she endorses $m$, and every person who knows $k$ could verify this by checking that $p_k(x)=h(m)$.

 However, Diffie and Hellman were in a position not unlike  physicists who predicted that a certain particle should exist but without any experimental verification.
 Luckily they [met Ralph Merkle](http://cr.yp.to/bib/1988/diffie.pdf), and his ideas about a probabilistic _key exchange protocol_, together with a suggestion from their Stanford colleague [John Gill](https://profiles.stanford.edu/john-gill), inspired them to come up with what today is known as the _Diffie Hellman Key Exchange_ (which unbeknownst to them was found two years earlier at GCHQ by Malcolm Williamson).
 They published their paper ["New Directions in Cryptography"](https://www-ee.stanford.edu/~hellman/publications/24.pdf) in 1976, and it is considered to have brought about the birth of modern cryptography.
 However, they still didn't find their elusive trapdoor function.